Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

 1. Specify that you want to generate a **Maven** project with **Java**, enter the **Group** and **Artifact** names for your application, specify your **Spring Boot** version, and then click the button to **Generate Project**.

+   > [!IMPORTANT]
+   >
+   > There were several breaking changes to the APIs in Spring Boot version 2.0.n, as a result, you will need to one of the Spring Boot 1.5.n versions to complete the steps in this tutorial.
+   >

    ![Basic Spring Initializr options][SI01]

    > [!NOTE]
    >
-   > The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.example.wintiptoys*.
+   > The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.example.wintiptoysdata*.
-   >

-   > [!IMPORTANT]
-   >
-   > There were several breaking changes to the APIs in Spring Boot version 2.0.n, as a result, you will need to one of the Spring Boot 1.5.n versions for this example.
    >

 1. When prompted, download the project to a path on your local computer.